List of Sonic the Hedgehog characters: Fang the Sniper

 initially known as Nack the Weasel in English localizations, is a purple jerboa that first appeared in the Game Gear video game Sonic the Hedgehog: Triple Trouble in 1994.
 His character is a treasure hunter in search of the Chaos Emeralds; however, he does not know of their true power and merely wants to sell them for profit.
 He is a slick, sneaky, and mischievous character who will steal the Emeralds for an easier job.
 Fang tries hard to outwit others, but is held back by his clumsiness and often fails.

+Fang was designed by Shinichi Higashi (also known as "Touma"), who worked for Sega between 1994 and 2002 and later began working as a freelance figure artist and toy designer.
+He was initially designed to have a gangster-like appearance and use a realistic firearm, but was later redesigned to wear explorer attire and given a popgun instead.
+Tadashi Ihoroi, a planner and designer on Triple Trouble, created the character's personality and background.

 Outside of Triple Trouble, Fang has had playable roles in Sonic Drift 2 and Sonic the Fighters in 1995 and 1996, and had been planned to be in the cancelled Sonic Xtreme.
 He did not have any significant roles for over two decades however, though he did make a cameo appearance on an in-game poster in 2011's Sonic Generations, and as an illusion during the boss fight with Heavy Magician in Sonic Mania in 2017.
 In 2023, he was announced to be returning in a main role as a central villain in Sonic Superstars, now under the name "Fang the Hunter"; a tie-in comic released by Sega prior to the game's launch offered the in-fiction explanation that Fang frequently operates under different aliases in order to conduct his criminal activities.

-Chaotix
+Chaotix Detective Agency

 The Chaotix are a group of initially four characters who debuted in the game Knuckles' Chaotix as the main characters, later forming their own detective agency in Sonic Heroes where only three of them (Vector, Espio and Charmy respectively) returned, after the three were redesigned and rebooted into essentially new characters.
 IGN described the characters as "charming" and noted that they were introduced before fans became weary of all the new characters in the series.

+In 2026, the Chaotix would star as the leads in an 8 episode audio drama podcast series Sonic the Hedgehog Presents: The Chaotix Casefiles, which follows the group solving a mystery case in the style of a noir-inspired detective radio drama, narrated by Vector.